Doom-Bull gives you Wings!

 This has been a long time in the works but this week I devoted some time to trying to get my winged Doombull.
 This post is just about the progress on the wings.
-Once they are finished I’m going to have some casts made, so there will be some up on the Store.
+Once they are finished I’m going to have some casts made.
 They each measure 50mm across and 100mm tall and will be a good match Daemon Princes and monsters.

 My whole aim with making these was to make them really detailed and ruffled looking because wings featured on most other models (that I know of) are a bit on the flat side.

 I started with a paper template, which for anyone trying something like I can’t recommend enough.

 With a rough idea of the size of each feather I wanted I then sculpted a range of them on piece of plasticard (half for the right side and half for the left side).
 I then made 3 Blu-Stuff molds of the feathers.
 The quick curing time involved stopped me from making just one big mold, three smaller molds is just easier.

 With the molds made I then used them about 10 times so far, to cast a pile of feathers.

 Taking the easy approach, I used the paper templates and attached some soft copper wire around the edge to reinforce their shape.
 I also gave the paper a thick coating of PVA glue just to give them some rigidity on which to build on.
 Starting with the largest feathers first I started layering them from the bottom upwards, fixing them with a small amount of superglue.

 So far I’m about a third of the way through this.
 I still need to do the same on the other side of each wing and before they can be cast there will be a lot of filling in to do.

 I’m still playing with the idea of making the wings on my Doombull a magnetized option because I still like my current Doombull as he is.
 This is one of the reasons to have them cast in resin just to help reduce the weight.